 Management Plan Objectives Outcomes Fisheries Management Compliance Assessment and Research Leasing and Licensing Maintain ecologically sustainable prawn biomass.
 Stock maintenance.
 Real-time management in accordance with management policy.
 Implement compliance program, in accordance with risk assessment.
 Conduct and report on surveys as described in the Harvest Strategy for the fishery.
 Provide ongoing support for licensing queries.
 Optimum utilisation and equitable distribution of the resources.
 Produce annual advice note to inform Harvest Strategy decision rules.
 Ensure optimal utilisation and equitable distribution.
 Annual Report for DAWE.
 Continue implementation and management of existing programs.
 Develop options to assess ecological risks including bycatch.
 Implement compliance program, in accordance with risk assessment.
 Cost-effective, efficient and participative management of the fishery.
 Effective engagement with the industry, in accordance with agreed co- management arrangements.
 Preparation, attendance and participation at association meetings and provision of advice, as required.
-Attend association meetings and provide advice on compliance issues, as required.
+Consideration of new co- management arrangements with the SGWCPFA Attend association meetings and provide advice on compliance issues, as required.
 Attend association meetings and provide scientific advice, as required.
 Provide ongoing support for licensing queries.